community-research-on-ruby-governance/questions-for-ruby-central/QUESTIONS.md

 ---

+In a Reddit comment thread on your Oct 31 update, I had asserted that Ruby Central uses conferences as a funding model to cover infrastructure costs for the community.

+Ufuk replied with a correction:

+" That hasn't been the case since 2020.
+Ruby Central conferences have been losing money or at best breaking even since then.
+So, this assertion isn't correct."

+If this is the case, why is it in Ruby Central's interest to continue to run conferences, despite the financially precarious position it is currently in?

+Also was this intentional as a strategy shift in funding models, or was it a failure for those events to hit whatever financial targets were set for them?

+(Submitted by Gregory Brown)

+---

 In your Oct 31 update, you mentioned that "While we are members of OpenSSF, we missed the opportunity to be a signatory on the joint statement."

 When I looked at that [joint statement](https://openssf.org/blog/2025/09/23/open-infrastructure-is-not-free-a-joint-statement-on-sustainable-stewardship/?ref=rubycentral.org), it does say "Organizational signatures indicate endorsement by the listed entity.
 Additional organizations may be added over time."